open-component-model/ocm-k8s-toolkit/docs/getting-started/transfer.md

 ```

 After creating the OCM K8s Toolkit resources for the source OCM repository and component, as well as the target OCM
 repository, we can now create the resource that will connect both repositories and start the transfer.
-Creat a file
+Create a file
 called `replication.yaml` with the following content:

 ```yaml